Poor White Trash: Cast

+Production

+Development

+The idea for the movie was conceived by Tony Urban who pitched it to eventual director Michael Addis via email.
+Although Urban lived in Pennsylvania and Addis in California, the duo teamed up to write the script, and didn't meet in person until the day before filming commenced.

+Controversies

+The film was shot in the cities of Benton and Du Quoin, Illinois; many local residents, who appeared as extras, were told the film was a coming-of-age story about two rural teenagers with the title Goodbye Summer.
+After the announcement that the film was to be released under the title Poor White Trash, the mayors of both cities sent letters to the filmmakers objecting to it and requesting that it be titled differently.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 60% based on reviews from 10 critics.
 The sites consensus is: Poor White Trash was "silly and over-the-top, but not very funny."
 On Metacritic, the film has a score of 23% based on reviews from 4 critics, indicating "generally unfavorable reviews".

 The most positive review (40% or 4 out of 10) on the site is from Luke Y. Thompson of New Times LA, who wrote that "Hilarity should ensue, but doesn't."
 The worst review (6% or 6 out of 100) comes from Kevin Maynard of Mr. Showbiz, who wrote that he'd "rather go on an all crisco diet than sit through PWT again".

 On the film review site AllMovie, there is no written review but it has been scored by the site, receiving two stars out of five.